 Grief experiences are as unique as people.
 The feelings of loss, following the death of a beloved pet, can be equal to or greater than the grief experience after losing a friend or loved one.

 The skilled staff at Paws, Whiskers & Wags Pet Crematory in Atlanta, Covington, and Charlotte understands the hardships people endure after the loss of a pet.
 Paws, Whiskers & Wags offers monthly pet loss support group meetings in Atlanta and Charlotte to support community members experiencing pet loss bereavement.

-Christy Simpson, a Licensed Clinical Social Worker, leads the Atlanta pet loss support group.
-Christy has extensive experience with grief and loss counseling when your pet dies, both through private practice and group therapy.
+Heather Kotler, a Licensed Clinical Social Worker, leads the online pet loss support group.
+Heather has extensive experience with grief and loss counseling, both through private practice and group therapy.
 She is currently the only therapist in the state of Georgia, who is certified through the Association for Pet Loss and Bereavement (APLB).

-Paws, Whiskers & Wags spoke with Christy about the importance of pet loss support for those in mourning for a beloved pet.
+Paws, Whiskers & Wags spoke with Heather about the importance of pet loss support for those in mourning for a beloved pet.

 Who is a Good Candidate for a Pet Loss Support Group?

 According to Heather, any adult with bereavement issues associated with pet loss is a good candidate for the support group.
 Pet bereavement may encompass a number of different scenarios, most commonly a deceased pet.
 These feelings may also arise if a beloved pet has a terminal illness or is lost.

 What is a Typical Pet Loss Support Group Meeting Like?

 Pet loss support group meetings offer a structured, safe place for people to share their stories.
 One benefit of the group setting is that it helps people understand the universality of their experience; you are not alone in feeling grieved over the loss of your beloved pet.
 These group meetings normally consist of a group of at least 5-20 people.